 Here we are barely past the fifteen minute mark, and things are moving along quite rapidly.
 A gang of characters have been introduced, along with the film's major themes: crime and money.

 Act II: Rising Action

 Ed and his friends set off for the poker game.
-All but Ed are turned away at the door - the rest are instructed to wait at the pub on the corner, Samoan Joes's.
+All but Ed are turned away at the door.
+The rest are instructed to wait at the pub on the corner, Samoan Joe's.
 Ed walks inside and discovers a boxing ring with a poker table inside, where Harry and other gamblers are sitting.
 As Tom, Bacon, and Soap reach the pub, a man runs out of the building on fire.
 (19:50)